 In October 2012, the Company entered into a collaboration partnership with AstraZeneca for the worldwide development and commercialization of tenapanor.
-Under the terms of the AstraZeneca collaboration partnership agreement, or the AstraZeneca Agreement, the Company received an up-front license fee of \$35.0 million in October 2012, a \$15.0 million payment in December 2013 and a \$25.0 million payment in May 2014.
-The amounts were recorded as deferred revenue when received and were recognized as revenue on a straight-line basis over the remaining estimated period of performance under the AstraZeneca Agreement, which during the three months ended March 31, 2015, we estimated to be December 2017.
+Under the terms of the AstraZeneca collaboration partnership agreement, or the AstraZeneca Agreement, the Company received \$75.0 million in up-front license fees and milestone payments which was recorded as deferred revenue when received and were recognized as revenue on a straight-line basis over the remaining estimated period of performance under the AstraZeneca Agreement, which, prior to its termination in June 2015, we estimated to be December 2017.

-In June 2015, the Company entered into a termination agreement with AstraZeneca (the Termination Agreement) pursuant to which all licenses granted to AstraZeneca to the Company s portfolio of NHE3 inhibitors, including the

-Company s lead product candidate, tenapanor, were terminated, except for the limited purpose of allowing AstraZeneca to satisfy its obligations under the Termination Agreement.
-Under the terms of the Termination Agreement, the Company agreed to pay AstraZeneca certain amounts for the return of the licenses granted to it, including (a) an upfront fee of \$15.0 million, (b) future royalties at a royalty rate of 10% of net sales of tenapanor or other NHE3 products by the Company or its licensees, and (c) 20% of non-royalty revenue received from a new collaboration partner should the Company elect to license, or otherwise provide rights to develop and commercialize tenapanor, or another NHE3 inhibitor.
-The amounts payable by the Company as described in (a)-(c) are capped at the aggregate amount of \$90.0 million.
-The Company also paid AstraZeneca \$10.0 million as reimbursement for certain research and development expenses incurred by AstraZeneca under the collaboration agreement during 2015 and in consideration of the acceleration of the transfer of information and materials to the Company.
-In addition, AstraZeneca is obligated to supply the Company with clinical trial materials, drug substance and drug product.
-The maximum amount that the Company is obligated to pay for such materials was set at \$10 million in the Termination Agreement, which maximum amount was subsequently reduced to \$8.0 million pursuant to an amendment to the Termination Agreement (Amendment Number One).
+In June 2015, the Company entered into a termination agreement with AstraZeneca (the Termination Agreement) pursuant to which all licenses granted to AstraZeneca to the Company s portfolio of NHE3 inhibitors, including the Company s lead product candidate, tenapanor, were terminated, except for the limited purpose of allowing AstraZeneca to satisfy its obligations under the Termination Agreement.
+AstraZeneca was obligated to supply the Company with clinical trial materials, drug substance and drug product.
+The Company was obligated to pay for clinical trial materials, drug substance and drug product with a maximum amount initially set at \$10 million in the Termination Agreement, which maximum amount was subsequently reduced to \$8.0 million pursuant to an amendment to the Termination Agreement (Amendment Number One) of which \$6.0 million was paid during 2015 and \$2.0 million was paid during the second quarter of 2016.

 As the AstraZeneca Agreement was terminated in June 2015, the Company recognized the remaining deferred revenue balance of \$43.1 million during the three months ended June 30, 2015.
-Also in the three months ended June 30, 2015, the Company recorded the \$15.0 million upfront payment for the return of the licenses as well as the \$10.0 million payment for reimbursement of research and development expenses and the acceleration of the transfer of information and materials as a reduction in licensing revenue in the condensed statements of operations and comprehensive loss.
-The Company recorded \$7.3 million in expenses incurred for the tenapanor clinical trial material from AstraZeneca during the three months ended September 30, 2015.
+Also in the three months ended June 30, 2015, the Company recorded a \$15.0 million upfront payment for the return of the licenses as well as the \$10.0 million payment for reimbursement of research and development expenses and the acceleration of the transfer of information and materials as a reduction in licensing revenue in the condensed statements of operations and comprehensive (loss) income.